OpenNebula/docs/source/installation_and_configuration/authentication/ssh.rst

     $ oneuser chauth <id|name> ssh
     $ oneuser passwd <id|name> --ssh --read-file /tmp/pub_key

-As with the ``create`` command, you can specify the public key as the second parameter, or use the user's private key with the ``--key`` option.
+As with the ``create`` command, you can specify the public key as the second parameter or use the user's private key with the ``--key`` option.

 User Login
 ----------